---

 - **Defensibility:** Explain how your technology, partnerships, or content create a sustainable competitive advantage.

-Open with your company name, logo, and a succinct mission statement.
-Add a tagline that signals your unique approach or ambition.
+For an EdTech Series A funding pitch deck, open with your company name, logo, and a succinct mission statement.

 Describe the educational challenge you’re tackling.
 Use stats, quotes from educators, or stories to make it relatable.
 For example, “70% of teachers say they lack tools to personalize learning at scale.”